Web DevelopmentText-to-Speech

 How Browser Speech Synthesis Works

 Every modern browser ships with the Web Speech API.
-You can call window.speechSynthesis.speak() with a SpeechSynthesisUtterance and hear text read aloud without installing anything or calling an external service.
+You can call window.speechSynthesis.speak() with a SpeechSynthesisUtterance and hear text read aloud without any external service.
+It is free, requires no API key, and runs entirely on the client.

 The Rise of AI-Generated Speech